U.S. court convicts ex-president of Honduras of aiding drug traffickers

 Former President of Honduras Juan Orlando Hernández has been found guilty on charges relating to drug trafficking and weapons possession, in a trial by jury in New York.

-A New York Federal District Court convicted the former president of conspiring to import drugs into the United States, as well as possessing and conspiring to possess "destructive devices," including machine guns.
+A New York Federal District Court convicted the 55-year-old ex-president Friday of three counts including conspiring to import cocaine into the United States and to use machine guns and "destructive devices."

 Once seen as a reliable Central American partner by both the Obama and Trump administrations, Hernández was lauded by former President Donald Trump as a man who helped the U.S. stop "drugs at a level that has never happened."

+It is one of the rare instances a former leader of a country has been tried and convicted in the U.S. on drug related charges.
+A prominent previous example was Panamanian Gen. Manuel Noriega, who was convicted in 1992 in a federal court in Florida of allowing a Colombian cartel to ship cocaine through Panama to the U.S.

-Hernández was arrested in February 2022, only weeks after he finished his second term as president.
+Hernández served as a Honduran congressman, congress leader and finally two-term president.
+He was arrested in February 2022, only weeks after he finished his second presidential term.

-In closing arguments this week, assistant U.S. attorney Jacob Gutwillig had told the court that Hernández had "paved a cocaine superhighway to the United States," The Associated Press reported.

 Prosecutors presented convicted drug dealers as witnesses.
-And they testified that they paid millions of dollars destined for Juan Orlando Hernandez and his campaign for president.
+And they testified that they paid millions of dollars destined for Hernández and his two campaigns for president in 2013 and 2017.
 In exchange, they testified, the former president protected some of the world's biggest drug dealers.

+The Justice Department said in a statement Friday that Hernández "was at the center of one of the largest and most violent drug-trafficking conspiracies in the world."

+Hernández "abused his position as president of Honduras to operate the country as a narco-state where violent drug traffickers were allowed to operate with virtual impunity, and the people of Honduras and the United States were forced to suffer the consequences," Attorney General Merrick Garland said in the statement.

 The verdict was announced during the second day of deliberations, after a two-week trial that has been followed closely in his home country.